jwcomp4/Mapping_Earthquakes/README.md

-# Module 13 Challenge: Mapping Earthquakes
+# Mapping Earthquakes

 ## Overview

-- This challenge uses Leaflet and Mapbox JavaScript libraries to create an interactive map depicting earthquake data from the past 7 days.
+- This analysis uses Leaflet and Mapbox JavaScript libraries to create an interactive map depicting earthquake data from the past 7 days.
 - Accomplishing this task required using API requests to Mapbox, manipulating styles using the JavaScript Leaflet library, and using D3 to access GeoJSON data.

 ## Results

-- This challenge results in a dynamic map that toggles between 3 Mapbox styles:
+- This analysis results in a dynamic map that toggles between 3 Mapbox styles:
     1. Streets
     2. Satellite
     3. Dark